kx-Huang/LeetCode/README.md

 ---

-### 2.8 Sorting
+### 2.9 Sorting

-- Complexity: See *[Section 1.3: Sorting Algorithm](https://github.com/kx-Huang/LeetCode/tree/master/Resources#resources-)* in resources page for more details
+- Complexity: See _[Section 1.3: Sorting Algorithm](https://github.com/kx-Huang/LeetCode/tree/master/Resources#resources-)_ in resources page for more details

 - Algorithm in C++